-"Business" means, with respect to the Masco Group, the Masco Business and, with respect to the Spin Co Group, the Spin Co Business.
+"Business" means, with respect to the Masco Group, the Masco Business and, with respect to the TopBuild Group, the TopBuild Business.

-"Business Day" means a day, other than Saturday, Sunday or other day on which commercial banks in New York, New York are authorized or required by Applicable Law to close.
+"Business Day" means any day, other than Saturday, Sunday or other day on which commercial banks in New York, New York are authorized or required by Applicable Law to close.